The YMV Story

 YMV started in the fall of 1991.
 Home-schoolers had a need for a musical outlet.
 While private lessons were available in the community, there was no opportunity for a group experience.
 So with that in mind, a retired band instructor, Mr. Carroll Bailey, was approached about starting a home-school band.
 An ad was put in the Bayith and YMV began as a cooperative with four students and a page turner.
 (It was called Young Musicians of Virginia several years later.)
 It met for one hour, two days a week.

 We began with one Intermediate Band class (two trumpets, two flutes).
 This grew to a Beginning and an Intermediate level.
 Strings were added in the third year.
 Choir began in the fifth year.
 The rest is plain to see.
 Just look at a registration form of classes available!
-Music classes have expanded to Beginning, Intermediate, and Advanced Bands; Beginning, Intermediate, and Advanced Strings, five Choirs serving all ages, three Handbell Choirs, Theory, Preschool and Elementary Music programs, Ensembles and Private Lessons in every instrument.
-A School of Harp Studies was added in 2006.
-We have developed a community program called Music Alive! for four - nine year olds.
+Music classes have expanded to Beginning, Intermediate, and Advanced Bands; Beginning, Intermediate, and Advanced Strings, five Choirs serving all ages, Theory, Preschool and Elementary Music programs, Ensembles and Private Lessons in most instruments.

 While music is the core thrust, YMV also offers other selected academic courses.
-These target families with 8th-12th grade students that attend the music program.
-In an effort to maximize the student's time on Tuesday and Friday at YMV, upper level Math, Science, Spanish and French, English, Speech and Writing, History, Government, Art and Drama have been added.
+These target families with 6th-12th grade students that attend the music program.

 Today, YMV serves home-school families and the community with a faculty and staff of over 30, dedicated to teaching and training students from Preschool through High School.
 Their commitment is not only to teach music, but to teach life lessons and Godly principles through music.